 History courses are required in ninth, tenth, and eleventh grades.
 The department offers semester electives in the senior year.
 Several of our courses present students with interdisciplinary experiences--particularly in art and music--as well as interdivisional activities.
 The core courses provide a foundation for understanding civilizations and their relationships to traditional cultures, as well as challenges faced in the modern world.
 Periods of history in China, Japan, Africa, Europe and India, for instance, are selected for exploration in the ninth and tenth grade years.
 In eleventh grade, students examine U.S. History with an emphasis on the 20th and 21st centuries.
 Electives like Geography: Location Philadelphia, the History of Muslim Civilization, Liberty & the Law, The Schuylkill River: A Biography, Introduction to Philosophy, and Comparative Government offer students a look into more specific topics in politics and the social sciences, including many that more deeply examine modern and local political and social issues.
 A major feature of the history program is the development of research and writing skills.
 The ninth-grade curriculum includes several research projects, including a research essay, and the presentation of a work of art at the Philadelphia Museum of Art.
 Students in tenth grade history write numerous historical arguments that challenge them to review, reflect on, and synthesize information from across multiple units to answer questions.
 In eleventh grade, students spend a full year researching and writing about a contemporary political issue for the Modern Issues Project and interview policymakers in Washington, D.C. as a component.
 These courses incorporate skills such as discovering and assessing primary and secondary sources, annotating readings, developing and outlining arguments, citing and paraphrasing sources, editing, creating web content, delivering oral presentations and more.

-Throughout the year students use primary texts and a range of secondary sources to study the inhabited continents at periods within the years from 500 to 1500 C.E.
-Using the thematic lenses of government, religion, the arts, family and gender and commerce, the focus in recent years has included the Mesoamerican empires, medieval African kingdoms, the Tang dynasty of China, Islam, feudal Japan and aspects of medieval Europe and the Renaissance.
+Throughout the year, students use primary texts and a range of secondary sources to study select eras and themes of revolution and transformation, including the Renaissance, 18th-century scientific and political revolutions in Europe and the Americas, their influences from and effects on the diverse peoples of Africa and Asia, conquest and colonization, and periods of early industrialization.
+Students will explore these eras using the thematic lenses of government, civil rights, religion, the arts, family, gender and commerce.
+The course will also feature specific units on Philadelphia history and studies of the experiences of Native American tribes.
 During the year, students visit the Philadelphia Museum of Art five times, making connections between the Museum’s relevant collections and their studies.
 This culminates in a museum morning, where each student presents a work of art to classmates and parents.
 The ninth-grade skills sequence assumes students will apply both critical and creative thought to their work.
 Students' history skills in active reading and annotation, summarizing, outlining, oral presentation and a variety of writing types are developed through class lectures, discussions and a series of project-based activities.

 History 11: U.S. History and Politics

-This course surveys key eras in U.S. history from the 1750s through today.
-Throughout the year, students examine from different points of view the political, economic and cultural forces that have shaped people’s perspectives on American history.
-Each unit is built around selected primary sources and historical commentaries that draw from the Gilder Lehrman collection as well as our school library’s many databases, such as the New York Times Historic Collection to the JSTOR database of academic journals.
+This course surveys key eras in U.S. history from the Civil War through 2020, with a special emphasis on understanding state and local political systems.
+Throughout the year, students examine from different points of view the political, economic and cultural forces that have shaped people’s perspectives on history and politics.
+Each unit is built around selected primary sources and historical commentaries that draw from the Gilder Lehrman collection, contemporary news and the Congressional Research Service, as well as our school library’s many databases, such as the New York Times Historic Collection and the JSTOR database of academic journals.
 In a wide variety of activities in and out of class, students work closely with these sources and become familiar with different academic approaches to studying history.
-Students complete a full-year research project on a modern American political issue of their choosing, which incorporates a two-day trip to Washington, D.C., for research and interviews with public officials and researchers at think tanks.
+In the fourth quarter, students complete a Modern Issues Project on an American political issue of their choosing.
+Students build research networks, interview experts and policymakers in Philadelphia and Washington, D.C. and ultimately produce an infographic, a paper and a presentation designed for a wide, interdivisional audience.

 Twelfth Grade History Electives